samalyarov/de-pipeline-spark-airflow-k8s/README.md

 - **Environment Variables & Security**: All sensitive credentials are loaded from environment variables using `.env` files (never committed to source control).
 - **Modular & Reusable Code**: Each entity (orders, suppliers, customers, etc.) has its own PySpark job for maintainability and clarity.
 - **Cloud technologies**: I've used [VK.Cloud](https://cloud.vk.com/) to run the K8S Cluster, Spark, Airflow and everything else.
     - I recommend going through [this](https://github.com/stockblog/webinar_mlflow) and [this](https://github.com/stockblog/jupyterhub_k8s_mcs_slurm_intel) examples as a starting point for launching your own solution on VK.Cloud.
 It doesn't cover the entire process - but is a great starting point.
+As an adding bonus - those guide you through launching a Jupyter Hub and MLFlow servers which helps with experimentation.
-The examples there should be replicable to other cloud solutions without too much hassle, as I've used the managed K8S cluster solution.
+    - The examples there should be replicable to other cloud solutions without too much hassle, as I've used the managed K8S cluster solution - something most Cloud providers have.

 Here's the general architecture:
 <img width="1081" height="781" alt="image" src="https://github.com/user-attachments/assets/cb913cd0-922e-48be-9ad9-35759cdaca4c" />